in2code-de/powermail/Documentation/ForAdministrators/Installation.md

 **Note** TypoScript can be modified to configure powermail in the way you want to use powermail.
 See BestPractice/MainTypoScript for an overview over the complete TypoScript.

+## Site sets

+Since version 13 Powermail provides two sets of site sets for all TypoScript templates:
+- one site set as a drop-in, that reflects the current typoscript template behavior
+- one site set as a future-proof siteset, that replaces typoscript constants with `settings.definitions.yaml`.

+### Migration

+#### DropIn - SiteSet

+For the drop-in site set, you just need remove the inclusion of the TypoScript template and add the SiteSet to your installation.
+No other steps need to be done.

+#### Future-proof SiteSet

+For this site-set there are some more steps to perform.

+- remove the inclusion of the typoscript template
+- add the necessary site set(s) without the "DropIn" prefix to your site
+- migrate TypoScript constants to your site settings.
+All constant names remain the same.

 ## Default classes

 Powermail comes with classes for Bootstrap 5.x by default.
 You can change the default classes with the constants editor.
 The full TypoScript constants are: